SevaSk/ecoute/README.md

 Ecoute is a live transcription tool that provides real-time transcripts for both the user's microphone input (You) and the user's speakers output (Speaker) in a textbox.

+## Sponsored By: Recall.ai - Meeting Transcription API

+If you’re working with speech detection or transcription for meetings, consider checking out [Recall.ai](https://www.recall.ai/product/meeting-transcription-api/?utm_source=github&utm_medium=sponsorship&utm_campaign=sevask-ecoute), an API that works with Zoom, Google Meet, Microsoft Teams, and more.
+Recall.ai diarizes by pulling the speaker data and separate audio streams from the meeting platforms, which means 100% accurate speaker diarization with actual speaker names and speaker emails..

 ## 📖 Demo

 https://github.com/user-attachments/assets/5616421f-838d-439f-8b15-0df7b8d33459